 Relic Site of Shihezi in Xinjiang Province, Believed as the Shule City that Geng Gong had been Garrisoning, Photo Provided by Xinjiang Antique Archaeology Institute.

 Intense Defense War in the Shule City

-About four months later, the King of Xiongnu led more soldiers to come back and attacked Geng Gong more intensely.
+About four months later, the King of Xiongnu led more soldiers to return and attacked Geng Gong more intensely.

-However, General Geng Gong’s excellent commands and his warriors’ braveness and strong will, with the help of advanced weapon, they protected the city very well.
+However, General Geng Gong’s excellent commands and his warriors’ braveness and strong will, with the help of advanced weapons, protected the city very well.

 Then, Xiongnu enclosed this site and cut off upstream of the only river there.

-Afterward, Geng Gong and his army had no water supply; later they even had to squeeze horse dung to quench their thirst.
+Afterward, Geng Gong and his army had no water supply; later, they had to squeeze horse dung to quench their thirst.

-When Geng Gong led his people standing on their city wall and spraying water to heaven, Xiongnu again felt that the Han army was protected by immortals, so they retreated.
+When Geng Gong led his people, standing on their city wall and spraying water to heaven, Xiongnu again felt that immortals protected the Han army, so they retreated.

 In the next month, Han’s current emperor Liu Zhang departed.